christyler80/Warberry3/README.md

 Results are stored in a SQLite3 database and basic PHP reporting is included.

-This version of Warberry PI has been tested under both Python 2 and Python 3 on Raspberry Pi models 3 and 4 running Raspberry OS v5.10 and Kali Linux v2021.1.
+This version of WarberryPi has been tested under both Python 2 and Python 3 on Raspberry Pi models 3 and 4 running Raspberry OS v5.10 and Kali Linux v2021.1.

 #### Disclaimer